bancodobrasil/stop-analyzing-api/README.md

 ### Configure pre-commit code validations
 This project includes pre-commit git hooks that make sure the code you commit is valid.
-In order to use them, you should rewire the default git hooks folder in your local repository by running (only once) ` git config core.hooksPath .githooks`.
+In order to use them, you should rewire the default git hooks folder in your local repository by running (only once) ` git config core.hooksPath githooks`.

 ### Generate database using the Prisma migration tool